samuikaze/registry-in-kubernetes/README.md

         - Save and close the file.
         - Issue `systemctl daemon-reload` and `service crio restart` to restart crio service.
         - Here you go!
 Images can be pulled from your private registry without tls certificates.

-7. If had SELinux installed in server, you need to add allow polocy to SELinux or push/pull will always fail.

-    > To disable SELinux, see step 8.

-    1. Open terminal and switch to `SELinux` directory
-    2. Issue commands below to apply SELinux policy

-        > If `sudo` not work, login as root then perform these commands again.

-        ```console
-        $ sudo checkmodule -M -m -o allowregistrypolicy.mod allowregistrypolicy.te
-        $ sudo semodule_package -o allowregistrypolicy.pp -m allowregistrypolicy.mod
-        $ sudo semodule -i allowregistrypolicy.pp
-        ```

-    3. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
-If can't, continue to step 4. to 6.
-    4. Login as `root`

-        ```console
-        $ su -
-        ```

-    5. Export allow policy from SELinux audit log

-        ```console
-        # audit2allow -a -M allowpolicy < /var/log/audit/audit.log
-        ```

-    6. Open `allowpolicy.te` and compare to `allowregistrypolicy.te` file.
-Replaces `container_var_lib_t` into what names in `allowpolicy.te` file and do step 2. to re-apply policy.
-    7. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
-If can't, do step 4. to 6. until it work.
-    8. To disable SELinux (not recommand)，perform `sudo setenforce 0` and set `SELINUX=disabled` in `/etc/selinux/config` file
-        > Not recommand to disable SELinux, this will insecure your server, and [make Dan Walsh weep](https://stopdisablingselinux.com/).

 ## References